-The inaugural Research Through Design (RTD) conference was envisioned and chaired by Jayne Wallace and Joyce Yee and took place in September 2013 at the Baltic Centre for Contemporary Art in Gateshead as a new, experimental platform for disseminating practice-based design research.
+The inaugural Research Through Design (RTD) conference was chaired by Jayne Wallace and Joyce Yee and took place in September 2013 at the Baltic Centre for Contemporary Art in Gateshead.
+RTD was envisioned as a new, experimental platform for disseminating practice-based design research.
 It responded to the observation that most conference opportunities are analogous with those of non-design centric disciplines, with the likelihood that key features and dynamics of design researchers’ work were being missed by these formats.
 Therefore, the first RTD conference resisted the temptation to adopt a traditional format for both paper submission and presentation in favour of an exhibition of design research artefacts accompanied by round-table discussions in ‘Rooms of Interest’.

 The novel format of RTD situates the artefacts and processes of design at the heart of proceedings, for presenters and delegates to encounter them in performative, material terms.
 This was exposed through the RTD 2013 conference theme of Praxis and Poetics, and achieved through organising a curated design exhibition that formed a central component of the conference design.
 The exhibition was physically situated in a central location in the conference venue, and ran for the duration of the proceedings in conjunction with a program of presentations.